How to Download YouTube Shorts on Any Device

 Download produces a landscape video

-This happens with tools that don't handle Shorts properly — they treat the vertical video as a regular YouTube video and pad it with black bars.
-ReelGrab preserves the original vertical aspect ratio.
-If you see black bars, you're using the wrong tool.
+This happens with video downloaders that don't handle Shorts properly — they treat the vertical video as a regular YouTube video and pad it with black bars.
+If you see black bars, switch to a downloader that respects the original 9:16 aspect ratio.
+(ReelGrab avoids the problem altogether since it outputs audio, not video.)

 Age-restricted Shorts